Research Seminar 2 (BIOC 703, Senior Seminar)

 Approximately six months prior to submission of the Ph.D. thesis and before the thesis is written, a student is required to present the “Research Seminar 2” which constitutes a full hour formal presentation plus a discussion period as part of the Biochemistry Seminar Series (Academic).
 The Senior Seminar should present the complete, or close to complete, body of the research that will constitute the thesis, to a Department-wide audience.

 Prior to the scheduling of the Senior Seminar, the student must get the written approval of their Research Advisory Committee (RAC).
-The RAC form must be completed and signed by all members and submitted to the Student Affairs Officer before scheduling will be allowed.
-The Senior Seminar RAC approval form is found here.
+The RAC form must be completed and include an explicit statement of approval to present the Senior Seminar, signed by all members and submitted to the Student Affairs Officer, before scheduling will be allowed.

 A minimum of three weeks before their Senior Seminar, students are required to submit to the Student Affairs Officer an outline of their planned thesis in point form, not to exceed one single-spaced page, including: